kaufmanno/make_project/docs/source/index.rst

 About
 """""

-make_project is a way to quickly setup a environment to develop a project with python. make_project will
+nQb8or is a way to quickly setup a environment to develop a project with python. nQb8or will

 * create a directory for the project
 * make it a git repository